NicoJuicy/Handlr/README.md

  - **different roles**, admins have super powers;
   - **url manipulation**, you can add a affliate url for amazon urls.
 Override it by default or only when it's absent ( [#30](https://github.com/NicoJuicy/Tagly/issues/30));
  - **RSS subscription**, tags can be subscribed through RSS ( [#12](https://github.com/NicoJuicy/Tagly/issues/12) );
+ - **Bookmarklet**, generate a new post by clicking on a link in your browser bookmarks ( adds title & url )

 ## TODO
  - **Sticky**, Make posts a stick in general overview or in a tag.
 Make it extra visible ( admins only) ( [#42](https://github.com/NicoJuicy/Tagly/issues/42) );